bennn/bubbles/README.md

 Under this framework, you only need to write complimentary `_test` modules to your main code and define test functions within them.
 Every test in a test module is run in an isolated toplevel environment.
-All the finding, compiling, timeouts, and logging is taken care of.
+All the finding, compiling, timeouts, and logging is taken care of (by the Python testing environment).

 How does it work?
 -----------------
 The `ocamltest` executable searches for modules ending with `_test.ml`.
 Within those files, it searches for `unit -> unit` functions that begin with the prefix `test_` and then runs each testcase in a separate environment.
 That's all you need to start testing: a script and a `_test.ml` script.

 Installation
 ------------